Ankit-akumar/Basic_Calculator/README.md

 # Basic_Calculator
-Basic calculator using Android and Kotlin.
+Basic calculator using Android, XML ,and Kotlin.